nocturnalcodehack/agileNotes/WhyFibonacci.md

-Perception of difference in psychometics is **not noticed** when there are more items on the table.
+Perception of difference is **not noticed** when there are more items on the table.

 ## Linear Change
 |Low|High|% Change|